smartwithcode/gitrepo2/README.md

 Creating a local respository and pushing it to Github

 ## The 2 hashtags are for a subheading.
+Now let the games begin with different changes.

 This is a subheading to test the feature git branching